-Originally built by parents as a care home for people with learning disabilities and challenging behaviour, Smug Oak has now been redeveloped into six individual flats – a ‘core and cluster’ housing model.
+Originally built by parents as a residential care home for adults with learning disabilities and challenging behaviour, Smug Oak has now been redeveloped into six individual flats – a ‘core and cluster’ housing model.

 Since redesigning the service, we’ve seen reduced challenging behaviour and improved quality of life for the people we support there.
 Smug Oak is an excellent demonstration of how people with complex behaviours can thrive in the right environment.

 When Smug Oak first opened it was made to be a care home for adults with learning disabilities.
 Their approach to managing challenging behaviour was to group people together, in a safe environment, away from the local community and the general public.

 In reality, the ten adults with learning disabilities were not suited to living together.
 The service went from one safeguarding incident to another.
 Staff turnover was high, quality of support was low and it was clear this care home needed fundamental changes.

 We re-developed Smug Oak into six independent supported living apartments and use person-centred thinking to make sure the people moving in are suited to the property and its rural surroundings.

-In line with our person-centred approach people would no longer be defined by their behaviour.
+In line with our person-centred approach, people are no longer defined by their behaviour.
 We focus on their underlying preferences, their choices and their needs.
 We use Positive Behaviour Support to make personalised support plans to enable them to get the best from life and achieve positive outcomes.

 We match colleagues to the people they support by using a range of person-centred thinking tools, such as One Page Profiles.
 Our Behaviour Analysts then use Positive Behaviour Support techniques to identify triggers for challenging behaviour and to develop alternative strategies with our colleagues.

 We train our colleagues in modern approaches for reducing challenging behaviour.
-This included a number of creative communication techniques specific to the needs of the people living at Smug Oak.
+This includes a number of creative communication techniques specific to the needs of the people living at Smug Oak.